jhpyle/docassemble/_docs/config.md

 For a list of valid time zones, see the [tz database].

+If you change the `timezone`, you need to do a `docker stop` and `docker start` so that the operating system recognizes the change.

 ## <a name="pypi"></a>Sharing packages on PyPI

 If you want users of your server to be able to publish packages to